uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 workon cdistest commons-test
 ```

-  Note: The third argument of the above command (cdistest) refers to the profile in the config file setup in step five of the fist part.
+  Note: The third argument of the above command (cdistest) refers to the profile in the config file setup in step five of the first part.
-        The forth argument (commons-test) would be the name of commons you want to use, only lowercase letters and hyphen are permitted.
+        The forth argument (commons-test) would be the name of the commons you want to use; only lowercase letters and hyphens are permitted.

 2. Go to the terraform workspace folder
 ```bash
 gen3 cd
 ```

-3. Edit the `config.tfvars` file with a text editor of preference.
+3. Edit the `config.tfvars` file with your preferred text editor.

   Variables to pay attention to:

 `vpc_cidr_block` CIDR where the commons resources would reside.
 EX: 172.16.192.0/20.
 As for now, only /20 subnets are supported.
 Your VPC must have only RFC1918 or CG NAT CIDRs.

-`dictionary_url` url where the dictionary schema is, it must be in json format.
+`dictionary_url` url where the dictionary schema is; it must be in json format.

 `portal_app`

 `aws_cert_name` AWS ARN for the certificate to use on the Load Balancer that will be in front.
-Access to commons is strictly through HTTPS, therefore you need one.
+Access to commons is strictly through HTTPS; therefore you need one.
 You may want request it previously this step.

 `hostname` domain which the commons will respond to

 `config_folder` folder for permissions.
 By default, commons would try to load a user.yaml file from s3://cdis-gen3-users/CONFIG_FOLDER/user.yaml.
-This bucket is not publicly accessible, you can later set a different one though.
-Just keep in mind that the folder with the name you are setting this var will needs to exist within the bucket, and a user.yaml file within the folder in question.
+This bucket is not publicly accessible however you can set a different one later.
+Keep in mind that the folder with the name you are setting this var will need to exist within the bucket and a user.yaml file within the folder in question.
 You can still set permissions based on a local file.

 `google_client_secret` and `google_client_id`  Google set of API key so you can set google authentication.
 You can generate a new one through Google Cloud Console.